Jaycuppp/Python-Calculator-OOP/README.md

-#This is a simple python calculator program that individuals can personally use to keep track of the total amount of clients that have been outreach
+#This is a simple python calculator OOP for some actual work related tasks.